Peter Feldman papers, 1966-2000

 After 1970, Feldman was involved as an educator and director at several institutions, including Dartington College of Arts, Devon, U.K., from 1972-1975; Brock University, St. Catharines, Ontario, from 1975-1977; and Simon Fraser University, Vancouver, B.C., from 1977-1982.

 Feldman returned to Brock University in 1984, where he has stayed, serving in several different functions.
 He was an Associate Professer in Theatre from 1984 until his retirement in 2001.
 He served as Director of the "Theatre and Drama in Education" Program for two terms.
 He was also Chair of the "Department of Film Studies, Dramatic and Visual Arts" from 1996-1999.
-He has directed over 20 productions at Brock, including: Blood Wedding by Lorca; Uncle Vanya by Chekhov, The Good Woman of Setzuan by Brecht, and The Party and Mountain Language by Susan Yankowitz.
+He has directed over 20 productions at Brock, including: Blood Wedding by Lorca, Uncle Vanya by Chekhov, The Good Woman of Setzuan by Brecht, Night Sky by Susan Yankowitz, and The Party and Mountain Language by Harold Pinter.

 In addition to these experiences, Feldman has directed numerous other productions in the US, Canada, and Europe.
 From 1970-1972, he was Artistic Director of "Satyre" topical- satirical theatre in Amsterdam.
 Through the 1970s to 2000, he worked with such groups as the Factory Theatre (Toronto), Actor's Lab (Toronto), The Other Theatre (New York), and the Vagabond Theatre (St. Catharines, Ontario).
 He has led acting workshops at colleges and universities such as Colgate University (New York), University of Iowa, and Kent State University.
 He has also led workshops for community and professional groups such as Western Ontario Drama League.
 He has published numerous articles and been a presenter at many conferences.